-The SAMOG code provides the basis for minimum disclosure of information for public reporting of oil and gas reserves and resources.
-Such reports must comply with this SAMOG Code and be reported in the manner prescribed by Form A.
+The SAMOG code sets out a required minimum standard for Public Reporting of Resource and Reserve information on Oil and Gas ActivitiesSuch reports must comply with the SAMOG Code and be reported in the manner prescribed by Form 1.

-The definitions described below relate to the interpretation and application of this SAMOG Code.
+The terms below define the scope of the application of this SAMOG Code and its interpretation.
 Throughout this SAMOG Code, unless otherwise stated or the content requires otherwise, an expression which denotes any gender includes other genders.

-Oil and gas activities:
+Oil and Gas Activities:

 (i) Include any of the following: